seven-technologies-cloud/pythonrest/README.md

 **Version 0.3.5:**
 * Changed all the OptionsController.py script

+**Version 0.3.6:**
+* Changed the code to only set the CORS header to the requesting origin IF it's allowed, otherwise don't set the header at all.

 ## Installation

 To begin working with PythonREST, you can visit our [website's download page](https://pythonrest.seventechnologies.cloud/en/download) and download the installer for your system or if you're more